michaelcourcy/edb-kasten/readme.md

 ## How it works

-1. The EDB Backup adapter will put the annotations/labels on one of the replicas (not the master) that has the commands to switch on backup mode (in EDB terms to be `fenced`)
+1. The EDB Backup adapter will put the annotations/labels on one of the replicas (not the primary) that has the commands to switch on backup mode (in EDB terms to be `fenced`)
 2. Kasten prebackup hook blueprint discover this replica and call the EDB pre-backup command on it, now the replica is `fenced` and its PVC is fully consistent for a backup
-3. Kasten proceed the backup of the complete namespace as usual but we configure the policy to exclude the PVC having the label `kasten-enterprisedb.io/excluded: "true"`, only the PVC of the fenced replica will be captured, the other's PVC instance will be exluded of the backup.
+3. Kasten proceed the backup of the complete namespace as usual but we configure the policy to exclude the PVC having the label `kasten-enterprisedb.io/excluded: "true"`, only the PVC of the `fenced` replica will be captured, the other's PVC instance will be exluded of the backup.
 4. Kasten postbackup hook blueprint call the EDB post-backup commands, the elected replica is `unfenced` and back in a "normal" mode
-5. When Kasten restore the namespace, the EDB operator discover the pvc of the `fenced` replica and use it as the master for the EDB cluster, it recreates the other replica instances from it.
+5. When Kasten restore the namespace, the EDB operator discover the pvc of the `fenced` replica and use it as the primary for the EDB cluster, it recreates the other replica instances from it.

 [Workflow diagram](./images/edb-backup-adapter.drawio.png)